mehuljani/IslandCafe/README.md

 # IslandCafe

-Composition Anomaly and Feature Enrichment (CAFE), is genomic island prediction tool that utilizes sequence composition and functional information to identify genomic islands.
+IslandCafe, is genomic island prediction tool that utilizes sequence composition and functional information to identify genomic islands.

 ## Example
 First set the permissions for the file